 Areas of counselling I deal with

 Other areas of counselling I deal with

 The above list is an overview of different presenting issues and I work with each client as a unique person who has individual needs.
 I work in a holistic way, accepting and embracing differences.

-Due to the current Covid-19 pandemic I am working exclusively online via Skype, Zoom and FaceTime.
-Appointments are available daily, evenings and weekends by arrangement.
+Due to the current Covid-19 pandemic I am working exclusively online via Zoom or FaceTime.
+Appointments are available by arrangement.